Joe Rancour represents clients in connection with antitrust aspects of mergers and acquisitions, conduct investigations, counseling and litigation.

 Examples of Mr. Rancour’s litigation representations include:

-• representing Sprint in its challenge to AT&T’s proposed acquisition of T-Mobile; and
+• representing Sprint in its challenge to AT&T’s proposed acquisition of T-Mobile

 In addition, Mr. Rancour has represented clients in investigations by competition authorities, including with respect to antitrust conduct investigations and in counseling one of the world’s largest technology companies in an FTC Section 6(b) investigation of nonreportable transactions that occurred over a decade-long period.